dnmfarrell/berrybrew/doc/Berrybrew API.md

         value:      The full path including the file name listed in the 'file' parameter

-This method is called by `ImportModules()`, and simply performs the routines that install all of the listed modules within the exported file.
+This method is called by `ImportModules()`, and simply performs the routines that install all the listed modules within the exported file.

+#### Info

+    public void Info(string want)

+        argument:   want
+        value:      One of "archive_path", "bin_path", "root_path" or "install_path"

+Writes to the console a string containing the required information.

 #### Install

     public void Install(string version)